progval/ircv3-specifications/extensions/named-modes.md

 This capability enables receiving PROP messages instead of MODE messages as well as introducing the `RPL_CHMODELIST` and `RPL_UMODELIST` numerics to replace the user and channel mode parameters of the `RPL_MYINFO` numeric.

+## Motivation

+The IRC protocol originally had a `MODE` command to configure channels, using single character as configuration keys.
+Implementation extend the base protocol with their own modes, causing some of them to exhaust the namespace available.
+Additionally, independent implementations can accidentally implement the same feature with different characters, or use the same characters for different features.

+This specification aims to resolve both these issues, by introducing a virtually infinite namespace for new configuration keys, and by offering a way for implementations to define their own sub-namespaces via vendor prefixes to avoid clashes.

 ## New numerics on connection

 These numerics MAY occur more than once.
 If the reply consists of multiple lines (due to IRC length limitations) all but the last numeric MUST have a parameter containing only an asterisk (`*`) preceding the mode list.